Royal Tombs of the Joseon Dynasty: Jangneung (Paju) (파주 장릉)

 This tomb is located in Paju, Gyeonggi Province, near the confluence of the Rivers Imjin and Han, where the Osusan Observatory overlooks North Korea.
 It holds the remains of King Injo and his first wife, Queen Inyeol.

 Jangneung (Yeongwol) (영월 장릉)

 This tomb lies in the county of Yeongwol, Gangwon Province and is the furthest from the capital.
 It holds the remains of King Danjong.

 Jeongneung (정릉)

 Not to be confused with the more famous Jeongneung in the area of Bukhansan Mountain.
 This tomb is also in Seoul, but north of the Han River.
-It holds remains of Queen Sindeok, the second wife of King Taejo.
+It holds the remains of Queen Sindeok, the second wife of King Taejo.

-Onneung (온릉)
+Olleung (온릉)

-Onneung is a tomb located in Yangju, Gyeonggi Province, just to the north of the Capital Region First Ring Expressway's Songchu Interchange.
-It holds the remains of Queen Dangyeong, first wife of King Jungjong.
+Olleung is a tomb located in Yangju, Gyeonggi Province, just to the north of the Capital Region First Ring Expressway's Songchu Interchange.
+It holds the remains of Queen Dangyeong, the first wife of King Jungjong.